shift7-ch/katta-docs/docs/introduction/OVERVIEW.md

 | Share vault with members or owners     | ✅                | ❌                    |
 | Archive vaults                         | ✅                | ❌                    |

-[^1]: Conceptually, the only limitation is that S3 does not offer bucket creation and setting CORS as a joint operation, hence Web Clients can only use existing buckets.
+[^1]: Conceptually, the only limitation is that a browser cannot create a bucket and configure its CORS settings in one shot, since S3 does not offer bucket creation and CORS configuration as a joint operation.
+Hence in Static Mode the Web Client can only use pre-existing, CORS-configured buckets, while in STS Mode
+Katta Server creates the bucket on its behalf.
+The Desktop Client is not affected.

 ## Glossary